Jcoopt/CCA/4_Lives/4_Lives.md

 Hiding the magic
 ----------------
 Now the pipes have been moved down, their tops are visible, which ruins the effect that the player needs to go through the gaps- why not just jump over the very top?
-By drawing  a rectangle with 800 by 50 will cover the gap and by changing it to a colour differing to the background, a roof is created and the illusion that the player is travelling down a tunnel is returned.
+By drawing  a rectangle with 800 by 50 will cover the gap and by changing it to a colour differing to the background, a roof is created and the illusion that the player is traveling down a tunnel is returned.

-The roof rectangle will only be used by the gameCode function, so we can declare it at the top of that:
+The roof rectangle will only be used by the gameCode() function, so we can declare it at the top of that:
 ```
 var roof = game.add.graphics(0, 0);
 ```